 Life

-She began working towards a masters degree, however, dropped out to begin her career as a writer.
-She is married to David Keoghan and they have two children: Robin and Sonny.
+She began working towards a master’s degree but dropped out to start her writing career.
+She is married to David Keoghan, and they have two children: Robin and Sonny.
 They still live in Dublin.

 International success